St Patrick's Church, Fortitude Valley: Design and construction of the church

 Fittings included an organ constructed by local Brisbane musical instrument dealer and piano and organ builder, Thomas Christmas, at a cost of £360.
-Christmas, who had arrived in Brisbane from Melbourne in 1877, was credited with having constructed most of the locally-made organs in Queensland by 1888.
+Christmas, who had arrived in Brisbane from Melbourne in 1877, was credited with having constructed most of the locally made organs in Queensland by 1888.

 In 1886 a belfry and bell were erected in the grounds, on the highest point on the site.
 The bell of patent cast steel, manufactured by Vicker, Son & Co.
 Ltd of Sheffield, England, was a gift from Fortitude Valley parishioner Thomas Reedy.
-In 1886-1887 ornamental additions were made to the church.
+In 1886–1887 ornamental additions were made to the church.
 The high altar of New Zealand Oamaru stone, designed and reputedly sculpted by Stombuco, was completed.
-Also installed were a timber pulpit; side altars of Oamaru stone, sculpted by John Petrie & Son of Brisbane; and, in the eastern wall, a large stained glass window imported from Lyons in France.
+Also installed were a timber pulpit; side altars of Oamaru stone, sculpted by John Petrie & Son of Brisbane; and, in the eastern wall, a large stained glass window imported from Lyon in France.

 St Patrick's remained a large and important Irish Catholic parish until after the Second World War, despite the establishment of a separate New Farm parish c.
 1928.
 From the 1950s, however, Fortitude Valley declined as a residential area, and from this is dated the gradual withering away of a local congregation.

+Subsequent developments

 At some period after the Second World War, possibly in the 1950s, the side altars and altar rails were replaced in marble, and marble flooring was laid in the chancel.
 By this time, the demographic composition of Fortitude Valley was changing, with substantial numbers of European migrants (principally Italian) congregating in Fortitude Valley/New Farm.
 Following the Vatican II resolutions of 1962, a new altar and sanctuary dais were installed in the middle of the church.
 A timber screen and doors just inside the main entrance have been removed.
 The 1886 belfry is no longer extant, but the original bell survives, housed in a steel structure.

 In 1955, buildings formerly associated with St Patrick's School (located previously in Wickham Street and then in Ivory Street), were erected in the church grounds, and in 1969, a presbytery.
 These buildings do not form part of the present entry in the Heritage Register.

 The parish of St Patrick's was dissolved c.
 1990, and the church is administered from St Stephen's Cathedral.
 It attracts a large Sunday Mass congregation from the wider Brisbane Catholic community, and is popular for weddings and baptisms.